Five poetic stages of healing, couples version

 I walk down a different street.

-Perhaps things are not solved.
-Even so, within you and between the two of you, there is a shared lightness of spirit around it all.
+Within you and between you there is a shared lightness of spirit around it all.
+Your hearts are open.

 “The definition of insanity is doing the same thing over and over again and expecting a different result. ”